 Yesterday the Master arrived in the flesh; today the servant departs from the flesh.

 Yesterday he who reigns was born; today the servant dies for him by stoning.

-On December 29, we remember the horrific slaying of 14,000 infants by Herod, performed due to his fear and jealousy of the coming Messiah.
+On December 29, we remember the horrific slaying of 14,000 infants by Herod, due to his fear and jealousy of the coming Messiah.
 In fact, this massacre included the death of his own child.
 This day implores Christians to emphatically not be like Herod in our own attempts to remove Christ from our lives.
-A life in Christ is a life of both martyrdom (as shown by Stephen) and submission (as shown by Mary); in other words, it is a life of humility.
-By fearing this humility, Herod “lamented that his power would soon be destroyed” (Kontakia of the day) and sought to destroy Christ instead.
+A life in Christ is a life of martyrdom (as shown by Stephen) and submission (as shown by Mary); in other words, it is a life of humility.
+By fearing this humility, Herod “lamented that his power would soon be destroyed” (Kontakion of the day) and sought to destroy Christ instead.

 The Sunday after Nativity serves as a commemoration of Christ’s relatives “according to the flesh.”
 These “ancestors of God” serve as the first examples of how we are to both worship and imitate our Savior:

 Joseph the Betrothed, the elderly man entrusted with the care of the virgin Mary, believed in the Lord through an angel and overcame the temptations of Satan.
 With the magi of the east, he too bowed down and worshipped the newborn King.

 David, the king and psalmist is an image of true repentance, providing the people of God with an abundance of prayers and songs for both our own repentance and the continual praise of Christ.
 These psalms also provide poignant reminders of Christ’s birth, life, death, and resurrection in the continued worship of the Church.